louisopen/SimpleHTTPserver/README.md

 Start VSCode

-Under command line
+Under command line of VSCode

-*SSH pi@192.168.0.12    # need your password of the pi account
+* SSH pi@192.168.0.12    # need your password of the pi account

-*rmate –p 52698 simple_webserver.py  # get the program (souce code) to VSCode
+* rmate –p 52698 simple_webserver.py  # get the program (souce code) to VSCode

-*Ctrl+S  # Edit the souce code and save the soucer code to remote raspberry pi
+* Ctrl+S  # save the soucer code to remote raspberry pi after on your editor

-*python3 ./simple_webserver.py   # Run http server
+* python3 ./simple_webserver.py   # Run http server

-Start Edge
+Start Edge on your PC or mobile phone

 * 192.168.0.12:8000